ngjunsiang/laymansguide-src/season11/issue143/issue143.md

 This somehow ended up as a crash course in CPUs and GPUs, all in one season.
 I didn’t mean to carry out an industry analysis here, and this is definitely not a forecast to be relied on!
 It’s just a very interesting story to follow and I can’t help but think about what’s happening on multiple levels.

+## What I’ll be covering next

+**Next issue:** [LMG S12] Issue 144: Programs-in-a-vat

+How does a program on the computer know if it is in a simulation?

 **Sometime in the future:** What is:

 - XSS?
 [Issue 8]